Arts INC – The Spot for Creativity

 Q – Why did you choose that location?

 A – The former cinema building is no longer in use and has now been purchased by ACWB.
 The property presents many options and opportunities that are closely linked to the arts incubator concept, including a theatre, movie and rehearsal space, large rooms, and outdoor space for parking, markets, and events.

 In addition, the building is located in the downtown area, which has been identified by local government as an area for redevelopment.
 Findings from public engagement by the Municipality has shown that this area is ideal for arts and cultural space as well as economic development.
 Arts INC will be a catalyst for downtown revitalization.

 Q – What is a feasibility study?

-A – A feasibility study will help determine if and how the cinema building could be repurposed for an arts incubator, identify opportunities and challenges, and begin the process of envisioning and designing the project.
+A – A feasibility study will help determine if and how the former cinema building could be repurposed for an arts incubator, identify opportunities and challenges, and begin the process of envisioning and designing the project.

 Q – Where did you get funding for the feasibility study?